 4. Farm Life

 Just down the road from Joe Huber’s is Huber’s Orchard, Winery and Vineyards (10), where there are beautiful views of rolling hills and vineyards.
-While you’re there you can check out the farmer’s market, a dairy shop with homemade cheese and ice cream, and seasonal features like a Christmas tree farm or a pumpkin patch that comes with the sound of giggling kids.
+While you’re there, you can check out the farmer’s market, a dairy shop with homemade cheese and ice cream, tour the winery or distillery and enjoy seasonal features like a Christmas tree farm or a pumpkin patch that comes with the sound of giggling kids.
 Some of the best views include the vineyards and the gorgeous pond.

 Vineyards at Huber's Orchard and Winery.